tilatran/finalproject/readme.md

 ## The Algorithm

 The algorithm utilizes imagenet in order to classify different images of trash or sea creatures and python scripts such as train.py, onnx_validate.py, and onnx_export.py to recreate and test the model on different devices.
-When training the model using the command " ", the nano learns how to differentiate the various trash from sea creatures by searching for similarities in each respective class.
+When training the model, the nano learns how to differentiate the various trash from sea creatures by searching for similarities in each respective class.
 There are a total of 7 classes: cardboard, glass, paper, plastic, metal, trash and sea creature.
 The longer the training lasts, the more accurate the model will become.

 ## Running this project